buymeasoda/refdocs/Git.md

     git show HEAD^2

-Reference the next ancestor in the history (~1 is the parent, ~2 is the grandparent etc), eg. To specify the last 50 commits on branch master: `master~50`
+Reference the next ancestor in the history (~1 is the parent, ~2 is the grandparent etc), eg. To specify the last 50 commits on branch main: `main~50`

 Current branch, diff between commits 2 and 3 times back